 - Kernel security check failure Windows 8.1 Photoshop – This issue can appear on any version of Windows, but if you encounter this error on Windows 8.1, you should be able to fix it with some of our solutions.

 - Kernel security check failure Photoshop AMD driver, Nvidia – Sometimes your graphics card drivers can be the problem, and to fix the issue, simply update them and check if that solves the problem.

 Solution 1 – Start Photoshop in Safe Mode

 Safe Mode is designed to run with only default services and drivers enabled, so you might to try starting Photoshop in Safe Mode.
 To enter Safe Mode, do the following:

-- Hold the Shift key on your keyboard and click the Restart button.
+- Go to the Recovery tab and click Restart now button.

 - Choose Troubleshoot > Advanced options > Startup Settings and click the Restart button.